-This field allows selecting the reputation score above which (♥) or below which (♦ ) the filter rule will apply to the monitored hosts.
+This field allows selecting the reputation score above which ( ) or below which ( the filter rule will apply to the monitored hosts.

 Source port This field allows specifying the port used by the source host, if it has a particular value.
 By default, the "Stateful" module memorizes the source port used and only this port will then be allowed for return packets.
 Objects can be created or modified directly from this field by clicking on Via Any: This option implies that none of the following services will be used - the connection will not go through the HTTP proxy, will not be redirected to the authentication page and will not go through an IPSec VPN tunnel.
 Explicit HTTP proxy: Traffic originates from the HTTP proxy.
 SSL proxy: Traffic originates from the SSL proxy.
 IPSec VPN tunnel: Traffic comes from an IPsec VPN tunnel.
 SSL VPN tunnel: Traffic comes from an SSL VPN tunnel.
-Source DSCP This field allows filtering according to the value of the DSCP field of the packet received.
-Authentication Authentication method This field allows restricting the application of the filter rule to the selected authentication method.
+Source DSCP This field makes it possible to filter by the value of the DSCP field of the packet received.